One of the most frequent questions asked by contractors is “what health-related expenses can I pay via my company?”

 So, if your company pays your gym membership bill, it will have to pay employers’ NICs on the annual cost, and you will also face a BIK charge at self-assessment time.

-A PHI policy will cover you in the event that you’re unable to work.
-The cost reflects how much income you want to receive in the event of a claim, and how much time passes between the claim being made and when payments fall due (known as the ‘deferred period’).
+The cost reflects the income you want to receive in the event of a claim and the time between the claim being made and when payments fall due (known as the ‘deferred period’).

 Find out more information about contractor income protection cover.